Sorry, you need to enable JavaScript to visit this website.

 Yes, we encourage you to use SUN Bucks first because SUN Bucks will expire approximately four months after you receive your benefits.
 DC Government will send you a notice with the date when your student’s benefits will expire.

-Does my student need to be present when I use SUN Bucks?
+Does my student need to be present when I use DC SUN Bucks?

-No, your student does not need to be present when SUN Bucks are used.
+No, your student does not need to be present when DC SUN Bucks are used.